solana-foundation/core-community-call/call-notes/call_7.md

 **Richie Patel:**  Hey!
 So, want to say thanks a lot for working on this.
 I think this is a really nice initiative and it seems like a rather easy win complexity and wise for enabling this functionality.

 I would just like to voice my preference for going the gossip route.
 Any related method of doing it this way where we don't modify the core data structures to support this feature.
 I think my main problem with modifying the Proof of History hash would be that it is a quite breaking change of the definition what the Proof of History hash currently is.
 Where it would basically go from committing to the block data contents of the current block and all blocks before that to going to committing to the state changes that this block induces.
 And this would matter for [Firedancer](https://solana.com/ecosystem/firedancer) for example because we might use the PoH hash to identify the chain that Firedancer and Salana Labs are currently on and let's say for example we have a temporary mismatch in the runtime where we derive a slightly different state on both clients by redefining the Proof of History hash to potentially differ on both clients.
-I think it would be much harder to tolerate such runtime mismatches or even detect them as that would basically stop violence from synchronizing entirely rather than continuing replay with a slightly different state.
-And similarly, I think going the fast delay route doesn't seem too elegant to me because that would basically introduce minimum latency for the ligth clients where they would need to equip these and block speed 10 or so.
+I think it would be much harder to tolerate such runtime mismatches or even detect them as that would basically stop validator from synchronizing entirely rather than continuing replay with a slightly different state.
+And similarly, I think going the force delay route doesn't seem too elegant to me because that would basically introduce minimum latency for the ligth clients where they would need to equip these and block speed 10 or so.

 I think regardless which way we choose.
 Maybe, I thought of splitting up the proposal into a few separates SIMDs.
 And then it would be much easier to vote on each one specifically because it feels like if we try to incorporate this entire feature into one, there is going to be a bit of discussion on it for quite a while.
 So, the first one that I thought of would be just agreeing on how we actually compute the commitment for the transaction statuses only.
 So, you know given a vector of transaction statuses what goes into the hash.
 So, do we just commit the transaction result code or do we also hash logs in some way and then define what the actual root of the transaction statuses is.